About

 — Ocean Vuong

 A well-regarded and popular teacher of creative writing, she has more than twenty years’ experience teaching across genres in intimate workshops and large lectures in community, undergraduate, and graduate settings.
-Since 2015, she served as faculty at Bard College’s MFA Program in the Milton Avery Graduate School of the Arts where she was named Co-Chair of the discipline of Writing and served in that capacity from 2020 to 2023.
+From 2015 - 2023, she served as faculty at Bard College’s MFA Program in the Milton Avery Graduate School of the Arts where she was named Co-Chair of the discipline of Writing and served in that capacity from 2020 to 2023.
 She currently teaches poetry and creative writing at Toronto Metropolitan University as an Assistant Professor and serves as a mentor for writers as part of the graduate programs at Guelph University and the University of Toronto.

 IMG_1742.jpeg